mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # Keep the reader in your test function

-**The reader should understand a test function without reading any code outside the function body.**
-{: .notice--info}

 Here is a better way to write the above test that conveys the meaning to the reader straightforwardly:

 ```python